Content is vital for any Information business just like I’ve explained in my content creation course.

 In each article you can have as many links as you want pointing to your other articles.

 Google loves content, especially long articles that’s why I suggest you write at least 2,500 words.
-That’s the ideal number according to the research performed by Neil Patel, Brian Dean and some other marketers.

 You can structure these articles in such a way so that you build an SEO Silo.

 This is basically when you have an article about a specific topic, for example ‘General Cat Health’, and then you create more articles about its subtopics e.g. ‘Cat Skin Problems’ and Cat Behavior Issues’.